LordSpudnik/Iris-Classification/README.md

 - **Species**: The target variable representing the flower species.

 ### Dataset Source:
-The dataset is publicly available on [Kaggle].
+The dataset is publicly available on [Kaggle](https://www.kaggle.com/).

 ## Steps Involved in the Analysis